Race Report 11/08/2019

 Radcliffe had a strong turnout of 24 members at the event which was part of the Central Lancashire Grand Prix series which is contested by ten local clubs.

-Emmerson was part of the winning men’s team along with Chris Whittaker who ran 05:06 and Robert Short in 5:26.
+Emmerson was part of the winning men’s team along with Chris Whittaker who was fourth 05:06 and Robert Short who finished 14th in 5:26.

 Andy Wheeler’s run of 09:11 earned him the award for the most improved man since last year.